New Order (band): Legacy

 The band have influenced techno, rock, and pop musicians including Moby, the Killers, and the xx.
-Numerous covers of their songs have been released, notably Orgy's cover of Blue Monday, as well as several tribute albums.
+Numerous covers of their songs have been released, notably Orgy's cover of "Blue Monday", as well as several tribute albums.

-Dramatized versions of New Order appear in two films, 24 Hour Party People (2002) and Control (2007).
+Dramatised versions of New Order appear in two films, 24 Hour Party People (2002) and Control (2007).
 24 Hour Party People, directed by Michael Winterbottom, depicts the rise and fall of Factory Records as seen through the eyes of founder Tony Wilson, played by Steve Coogan.
 The film includes portrayals of manager Rob Gretton and designer Peter Saville.
 The soundtrack features several New Order tracks, including "Here to Stay" and a cover of "New Dawn Fades" featuring Moby.
 Control, directed by Anton Corbijn, traces Ian Curtis' life from the founding of Joy Division until his suicide.
 While the members of New Order are portrayed in the film, New Order as such is only hinted at in the final scene.
 In addition to several tracks on the soundtrack, New Order contributed the original incidental music.